 For a busy parent or for a patient who can’t seem to make time for an appointment due to their busy work schedule, Otolaryngology telemedicine allows them to interact with a trained physician more conveniently.

-Not only can they minimize the disruption that a doctor’s visit adds to their day, but they are also more likely to address small or early indications of medical problem.
+Not only can they minimize the disruption that a doctor’s visit adds to their day, but they are also more likely to address small or early indications of the medical problems.

 Increases Patient Loyalty